Donald Trump: 10 Most Significant Achievements

-During his presidency, Trump nipped in the bud Beijing’s alleged crimes in currency manipulations (a technique which makes its exports relatively cheap), intellectual property theft and piracy.
-In the nutshell, he has promoted equitable and fair trade deals with a host of countries like South Korea, Japan, and other Middle East countries.
+During his presidency, his administration nipped in the bud Beijing’s alleged crimes in currency manipulations (a technique which makes its exports relatively cheap), intellectual property theft and piracy.
+In the nutshell, he promoted equitable and fair trade deals with a host of countries like South Korea, Japan, and other Middle East countries.

 Neutralized Several Terrorist Organizations and Leaders

 To cap it all off, Trump gave the directive for a surgical strike to be carried out against Abu Bakr al-Baghadi – leader of ISIS.
 Al-Baghadi and a number of his lieutenants were neutralized in October 2019.
-Ever since, the threat that ISIS pose to the region, and for that matter to the US, has significantly reduced.
+From then onward, the threat that ISIS posed to the region, and for that matter to the US, significantly reduced.

 Helped guarantee America’s energy future